showpass/showpass-wordpress-plugin/README.md

 ## 5.4. use_widget Paramerter
 Add `use_widget="true"` if you want the ticket button to open the widget instead of redirecting to showpass or an event detail page use this

+## 5.5. tags Paramerter
+Add `tags="tag"` if you want to only display events with certain tags or categories.
+For best results use one word lowercase tags.

 <!---## 5.5.
 Week and Month Parameters - Currently Disabled